-I will try to record most class meetings and make the recordings available to you.
+I will endeavor to record most class meetings and make the recordings available to you.
+I make no guarantee that any particular class will be recorded (e.g., we will not record any guest speakers or there may be technical issues).
 Class recordings are there for study and to help students who have legitimate-and-approved reasons for absence, not as a substitute for real-time attendance.
 The University's position on unauthorized disclosure of these recordings is strict: these are FERPA-protected materials, and unauthorized sharing could lead to Student Misconduct/Honor Code proceedings.
-I will generally not record class meetings when we have a guest speaker, most of whom will be current or former government officials, so they may speak candidly.

 Our book covers 26 assignments, and we will move them in order.
-Please note: Every assignment begins with a clear list of learning objectives, and also contains a variety of questions/discussion-prompts embedded amidst the readings.
+Every assignment begins with a clear list of learning objectives, and also contains a variety of questions/discussion-prompts embedded amidst the readings.
 Your task is to read the material carefully each time, pondering those objectives, questions, and prompts so that you can engage in serious discussion of them during the class meetings.

-August 22 1.
+August 21 1.
 Holiday Bear and SolarWinds: A Case Study August 24 2.
-Introduction to Key Terms and Concepts August 29 3.
+Introduction to Key Terms and Concepts August 28 3.
 The Crime Model: Key Institutions and the CFAA August 31 4.
-CFAA Case Studies September 5 Labor Day, No Class September 7 5.
-Other Criminal Statutes September 12 6.
+CFAA Case Studies September 4 Labor Day, No Class September 7 5.
+Other Criminal Statutes September 11 6.
 Civil Liability Under the CFAA September 14 7.
 What if the attacker is a foreign government?
-(I)

-September 19 8.
+(I) September 18 8.
 What if the attacker is a foreign government?
 (II) September 21 9.
 What if the attacker is a foreign government?
-(III) September 26 10.
+(III) September 25 10.
 What if the attacker is a foreign government?
-(IV) September 28 11.
-The Role of Regulators (I) October 3 12.
-The Role of Regulators (II) October 5 13.
-Private Lawsuits (I) October 10 14.
-Private Lawsuits (II); Insurance and Contract Terms October 12 15.
-Facilitating Better Defense Through Info-Sharing (I) October 17 16.
-Facilitating Better Defense Through Info-Sharing (II) October 19 17.
-How the Government Protects Itself (I) October 24 18.
-How the Government Protects Itself (II) October 26 19.
-Improving Cybersecurity for Critical Infrastructure October 31 20.
-Federal Coordination and Significant Cyber Incidents November 2 21.
-Lawful-But-Unauthorized Access: Private Sector Hacking?
-November 7 22.
-Government Hacking: Law Enforcement November 9 23.
-The Insecurity Industry November 14 24.
-Government Hacking: Espionage November 16 No new assignment; we will catch up and review ====Fall break Noven nber 21-26==== November 28 25.
-Government Hacking: Armed Conflict November 30 26.
-Government Hacking: Grey-Zone Competition December 5 Last day of class; catch up and review
+(IV) September 28 Wrap up What if the attacker is a foreign government October 2 11.
+The Role of Regulators (I) October 5 12.
+The Role of Regulators (II) October 9 13.
+Private Lawsuits (I) October 12 14.
+Private Lawsuits (II); Insurance and Contract Terms October 16 15.
+Facilitating Better Defense Through Info-Sharing (I) October 19 16.
+Facilitating Better Defense Through Info-Sharing (II) October 23 17.
+How the Government Protects Itself (I) October 26 18.
+Guest speaker / How the Government Protects Itself (II) Friday, Oct.
+27 [Make up class] Finish chater 18 / 19.
+Improving Cybersecurity for Critical Infrastructure October 30 19.
+Catch up and review

+November 2 20.
+Federal Coordination and Significant Cyber Incidents-21.
+Lawful-But-

+Unauthorized Access: Private Sector Hacking?

+November 6 22.
+Government Hacking: Law Enforcement

+November 9 No class